2019 Atlantic Coast Conference women's soccer season: Hermann Trophy Watchlist

 The ACC had 12 players named to the MAC Hermann Trophy preseason watch list.

 Pre-season poll

-The 2019 ACC Preseason Poll was be announced on August 8, 2019.
+The 2019 ACC Preseason Poll was announced on August 8, 2019.
 The defending regular season champions, North Carolina were voted to repeat their regular season crown.
 Florida State was voted in second place, even though they received two more first place votes than North Carolina.
-The leagues 14 head coaches also voted on a preseason All-ACC team.
+The league's 14 head coaches also voted on a preseason All-ACC team.
 Full results for the coaches poll and preseason team are shown below.